 Can You Drive After Laughing Gas

-Patients often ask us, “Can you drive after laughing gas.”
+Patients often ask, “Can you drive after laughing gas.”
 And the answer, in most cases, is yes.
-Laughing gas, also known as nitrous oxide, is the mildest form of sedation that we offer in our office.
+Laughing gas, also known as nitrous oxide, is the mildest form of sedation for dentistry!

-Laughing gas is administered through a nosepiece, and it can help make you feel relaxed (maybe even giddy) during your dental treatment.
-During the procedure, we monitor and control the amount of laughing gas, which helps ensure that you’re always comfortable.
+Laughing gas is administered through a nosepiece and it can help make you feel relaxed (maybe even giddy) during your dental treatment.
+During the procedure, the amount of laughing gas that you are receiving is monitored, which helps ensure that you are always comfortable.
 As soon as you begin to inhale the laughing gas, you’ll feel the effects almost instantly.
-And once we stop the flow of gas at the end of the procedure, the effects of the sedation wear off quickly.
-You should feel alert again, within minutes.
+And once the flow of laughing gas stops at the end of the procedure, the effects of the sedation wear off quickly.
+You should feel completely alert again, within only a few minutes.

-If, for some reason, you don’t feel alert enough to drive after your dental appointment, you can always spend time in our lobby area – reading, watching TV, or enjoying a cup of coffee or tea.
+If, for some reason, you don’t feel alert enough to drive after your dental appointment, you can always spend time in the waiting room – reading, watching TV, or enjoying a cup of coffee or tea.

-It’s important to note that with the other two types of sedation that we offer – oral sedation and IV sedation – you’ll need to arrange to have someone pick you up after your appointment, drive you home, and watch you for a few hours to make sure that you don’t have an adverse reaction to the sedation.
+It’s very important to make note that with the other two types of sedation for dentistry – oral sedation and IV sedation – you’ll need to arrange to have someone pick you up after your appointment, drive you home, and watch you for a few hours to make sure that you don’t have an adverse reaction to the sedation.